brian-millerj/fetch-rewards-data-analyst-assessment/README.md

 The below query identifies NULL values dynamically within each column of a table to help understand the completeness of the data.
 If we consider the ```brands``` table, the query below quickly identifies that there are:
 - 155 rows with a NULL category (13% of rows)
 - 650 rows with a NULL categoryCode (56% of total rows)
-- 612 rows with a NULL topBrand (52% of columns)
+- 612 rows with a NULL topBrand (52% of total rows)
-- 269 rows with a NULL brandCode (23% of columns)
+- 269 rows with a NULL brandCode (23% of total rows)

 ```sql
 DECLARE @null_sql VARCHAR(MAX)